c4dt/lightarti-rest/tools/README.md

 make dirinfo
 ```

-We configured it to place the files required by Arti-rest in the
+We configured it to place the files required by Lightarti-rest in the
 sub-directory `directory-cache`, and the private data of the custom
 directory authority in the sub-directory `authority-private`.